myOmikron/kraken-project/README.md

 Please note that this project is under heavy development.
 Expect breaking changes every once in a while.

+## Single user

+If you don't want to have the whole platform deployed, you can just execute `leech` on its own.

+With the subcommand `execute`, you can start and configure the modules as they were normal cli utilities.

 ## Contact

 You want to discuss something?
 Get in touch with us in our [matrix